sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 ### Customer objections

-1. Do we need to upgrade to on-premises SQL Server first or go can we go straight to Azure?
+1. Do we need to upgrade to on-premises SQL Server first or can we go straight to Azure?

 2. Can we have two proof of concepts that demonstrate both migrations?